-How they were always so happy and successful and yet still felt so lost they chose to end their life.
-She went on and on about how somebody should have noticed and how guilty she feels that it wasn’t something she noticed.
-I just got quite and let her talk.
+How they were always so happy and prosperous and yet still felt so lost they chose to end their life.
+She went on and on about how somebody should have noticed and how guilty she felt that it wasn’t something she saw.
+I just got quiet and let her talk.
 I have learned in times like these that is the best reaction to have; when someone is unloading emotionally, just let them get it all out at once.

-Suddenly mid sentence she stops and says to me “you know I have read your blog” and my heart stopped (I didn’t even know she knew I had a blog, to be honest I don’t even really know this girl).
+Suddenly mid-sentence she stops and says to me “You know I have read your blog” and my heart stops (I didn’t even know she knew I had a blog, to be honest, I don’t even really know this girl).
 She asked me if I had ever thought about hurting myself like that.
-She paused and said “I’ve read about your self harm so I know you have hurt yourself but I mean have you ever thought about taking your own life just, ending it all?”
+She paused and said, “I’ve read about your self-harm so I know you have hurt yourself but I mean have you ever thought about taking your own life just, ending it all?”

 I told her that I wasn’t sure if this was a conversation she really wanted to have with me as the loss of her loved one was so fresh and I can be very vivid at times like this when I get caught up in my own emotions.
 She told me that is exactly what made her approach me after she realized who I was.
 “From reading your posts I know that everything we are about to talk about is going to be raw and uncensored but I really feel like that is exactly what I need to fully understand the situation.”

 I explained to her that I have been suicidal for years.
 There is rarely a day that goes by that I don’t think about it at least once.
 How easy it would be to just not be here and not have to get up and do it every day over and over again.
 I sometimes find both relief and guilt in those thoughts.